Possession Of A Firearm By An Ineligible Person

 The laws around who may possess a firearm can be complex.
 If you are unsure of your gun rights under the law, you should consult an attorney.
 A conviction for possession of a firearm by an ineligible person could result in serious penalties.

-At Villaume & Schiek, P.A., we have helped clients with gun rights issues and weapons charges for more than 30 years.
+At Villaume & Schiek, we have helped clients with gun rights issues and weapons charges for more than 30 years.
 We can answer your questions about your rights and defend you from charges for illegal possession of a firearm.
 Contact us to schedule a free, no-obligation consultation with a lawyer at our firm.

 Who Is Ineligible To Possess A Firearm?